ION-Altergo/travelbook/README.md

 ## 🔄 Data Flow

-Currently, the application uses in-memory data stored in `lib/data.ts`.
+The application uses:
+- **Authentication**: NextAuth.js with Google OAuth for secure login
+- **State Management**: React Context API for global state
+- **Data Storage**: In-memory data (currently in `lib/data.ts`)
+- **Team Filtering**: Automatic filtering by email domain

 To connect to a real database:

-1. Choose your database (PostgreSQL, MongoDB, etc.)
+1. Choose your database (PostgreSQL, MongoDB, Supabase, etc.)
 2. Replace the data functions in `lib/data.ts` with API calls
 3. Add API routes in `app/api/`
-4. Implement proper authentication
+4. Store users, trips, and expenses in the database
+5. Implement team/organization models

 ## 📝 Sample Data